swiftly-solution/documentation/src/docs/scripting/events/gameevents/onhltvchase.md

 ---

 # OnHltvChase
-This event is triggered when shot of a single entity
+This event is triggered when hltv_chase is triggered.
 ::: tabs
 @tab Lua
 ```lua